-The Canadian High Commission in Nairobi is responsible for the CFLI in Kenya, Burundi, Rwanda, Uganda, South Sudan and Somalia.
+The High Commission of Canada in Kenya is responsible for the CFLI in Kenya, Burundi, Rwanda, Uganda, South Sudan and Somalia.
 The CFLI program is directly managed by the High Commission.
-In 2012-2013, the High Commission funded a total of seventeen CFLI projects in the six countries of accreditation, amounting to $671,000.

-The projects submitted for funding must relate to one of Canada’s 5 development priorities:
+Proposals submitted for funding must relate to one of Canada’s five development priorities:

-Of these priorities, the Canadian High Commission in Nairobi puts a special emphasis on advancing democracy and ensuring security and stability, which include support to free, fair and peaceful elections; conflict prevention and resolution; broad support for human rights; interfaith collaboration and understanding, and; promotion of and respect for the rights for women and girls.
+Of these priorities, the High Commission of Canada in Kenya puts a special emphasis on advancing democracy and ensuring security and stability, which includes the following: democratic governance; conflict prevention and resolution; broad support for human rights; interfaith collaboration and understanding, and; promotion of and respect for the rights for women and girls.

 Local civil society organizations (including non-governmental organizations) and other institutions working at the local level are encouraged to apply.
 Other entities, such as international, intergovernmental, multilateral and regional organizations can be eligible for a contribution, provided that they are working with local partners and on local projects that are consistent with Canada’s five development priorities.
 Similarly, municipal, regional or national government institutions may receive CFLI funding, provided that their projects are essentially local in nature.